Vyral/base-template/_posts/2020-03-31-a-closer-look-at-real-estate-during-the-pandemic.md

   - Market Update
 excerpt: >-
-  While there are certainly a number of unknowns regarding the market, we’re still able to make sense of what we’re seeing based on past events.
+  While there are certainly a number of unknowns regarding the market, we’re still able to make sense of what we’re seeing.
 enclosure:
 pullquote: People tend to take their money off Wall Street and put it into real estate.
 enclosure_type: video/mp4